-One of the many luxuries that the 19-year-old quarterback has been afforded is a running back rotation that is long on experience and talent.
+One of the many luxuries that the 18-year-old quarterback has been afforded is a running back rotation that is long on experience and talent.

-Junior Joe McKnight shouldered the load early and perhaps provided the game’s highlight with a weaving 54-yard jaunt that culminated with a flip into the end zone.
-But senior Stafon Johnson’s two short touchdown runs and redshirt junior Allen Bradford’s 43-yard scamper into the end zone also helped take the focus off the man behind center.
+Joe McKnight shouldered the load early and perhaps provided the game’s highlight with a weaving 54-yard jaunt that culminated with a flip into the end zone.
+But Stafon Johnson’s two short touchdown runs and Allen Bradford’s 43-yard scamper into the end zone also helped take the focus off the man behind center.

 “I think this is the ideal situation for any quarterback,” Williams said.
 “For Matt, I think it helps his comfort level tremendously.
 He’s so poised that he just feels comfortable out there.
 I think that’s because he knows he has a veteran group around him.”

 Barkley also found small triumphs in showing his patience.
-Learning to avoid forced throws and turnovers has been one of the hardest parts of the learning curve for him, but his performance Saturday displayed a shift in his mentality.
+Learning to avoid forced throws and turnovers has been one of the hardest parts of the learning curve for the 18-year-old quarterback, but his performance Saturday displayed a shift in his mentality.

 “It was a little weird to make that first throw away, but I would have rather had that than a pick,” Barkley said.